LARGE BOX AC50s - late 1964 to early 1965

 Serial number 2644 - currently in the UK

 Chassis number 0240.
 A replaced mains transformer, and a few other components here and there.
-The Woden output transformer and choke remain.
+The Woden output transformer and choke remain, date codes respectively "JV" and "HV" = August and September 1964.
 Pot codes "KL" and "IL" = September and November '64.
+The blue Hunts capacitors have the code: "TWT" = 40th week 1964.

 Serial number 2952 (?) - currently in Spain